Pentane

 Pentane is an organic compound with the formula C5H12—that is, an alkane with five carbon atoms.
-The term may refer to any of three structural isomers, or to a mixture of them: in the IUPAC nomenclature, however, pentane means exclusively the n-pentane isomer; the other two are called isopentane (methylbutane) and neopentane (dimethylpropane).
+The term may refer to any of three structural isomers, or to a mixture of them: in the IUPAC nomenclature, however, pentane means exclusively the n-pentane isomer, in which case pentanes refers to a mixture of them; the other two are called isopentane (methylbutane) and neopentane (dimethylpropane).
 Cyclopentane is not an isomer of pentane because it has only 10 hydrogen atoms where pentane has 12.

 Pentanes are components of some fuels and are employed as specialty solvents in the laboratory.
 Their properties are very similar to those of butanes and hexanes.

+History

+Normal pentane was discovered in 1862 by Carl Schorlemmer, who, while analyzing pyrolysis products of the cannel coal mined in Wigan, identified, separated by fractional distillation and studied a series of liquid hydrocarbons inert to nitric and sulfuric acids.
+The lightest of them, which he called hydride of amyl, had an empirical formula of C5H12, density of 0.636 at 17 °C and boiled between 39 and 40 °C. In the next year he identified the same compound in the Pennsylvanian oil.
+By 1872 he switched his nomenclature to the modern one, leading to it being called Pentane.

+Beyond Schorlemmer's initial work, scientists discovered that the molecular formula C5H12 could represent different structural arrangements, leading to the identification of isopentane and neopentane.
+This discovery contributed significantly to the understanding of isomerism and hydrocarbons in the 19th century.
+The high volatility and low boiling point of pentane made it useful as a solvent and in fuels.
+Its use expanded in the 1970s as a blowing agent for foams, replacing CFCs.
+The petroleum refining industry utilizes pentanes, particularly isopentane, to produce high-octane fuels.

+Isomers

 Industrial uses

 Pentanes are some of the primary blowing agents used in the production of polystyrene foam and other foams.
 Usually, a mixture of n-, i-, and increasingly cyclopentane is used for this purpose.

 Acid-catalyzed isomerization gives isopentane, which is used in producing high-octane fuels.

 Because of their low boiling points, low cost, and relative safety, pentanes are used as a working medium in geothermal power stations and organic Rankine cycles.
 It is also used in some blended refrigerants.

 Pentanes are solvents in many ordinary products, e.g. in some pesticides.